 - In Jennifer Crusie's Maybe This Time, Andie urges ghosts to do this, assuring them that Light Is Good.

-- The premise of the series Ghost Whisperer is Once an Episode, Jennifer Love Hewitt helps a ghost get over its issues so that it can Go Into The Light.
+- The premise of the series Ghost Whisperer is Once per Episode, Jennifer Love Hewitt helps a ghost get over its issues so that it can Go Into The Light.

 - Subverted and toyed with in the TV show Dead Like Me where the dead each get their own special send-off to the afterlife, different for each person.
 It (whether it's a place, a ledge, a person beckoning) looks to the audience and reapers as being made up of lights.
 Once the dead person enters/joins the lights, the form they took flashes out and the lights scatter and speed off (usually UP).

-- At one point in Angel, Cordelia tells a ghost annoying her "You see a light?
-Head towards it."
+- At one point in Angel, Cordelia tells a ghost annoying her to see a light.

-- An episode of Star Trek: Deep Space Nine has Bashir and O'Brien trapped in Sloane's Mental World.
+- The Star Trek: Deep Space Nine episode "Extreme Measures" has Bashir and O'Brien trapped in Sloan's Mental World.
 At one point, thinking they're dying, they see The Light.

-- Mentioned by David Liebe Hart's aliens on an episode of Tim & Eric Awesome Show, Great Job!.
+- Mentioned by David Liebe Hart's aliens on an episode of Tim and Eric Awesome Show, Great Job!.

 - When the protagonists of Supernatural dispatch hostile ghosts (usually with fire) the spirits appear to be in pain before they disappear; however, in the episode "Road Kill," a woman who didn't realize she was dead decides to move on once she is told the truth and performs a classic fade into the light.

 - Then in the season finale, their father, having dragged himself out of hell to save his sons also gets a Go Into The Light moment.